Anthoxoo/SwayDotFile/README.md

-<h1>✨ ARKBOI'S SWAY ✨</h1>
+<h1>✨ MY SWAY DOTFILE ✨</h1>

 These are my SwayWM Configuration files.
-I use these with Arco Linux, but it is compatible with any Arch based distrubution.
+Forked from the amazing work of Arkboix !
+I use these with CachyOS, but it is compatible with any Arch based distrubution.

 ## 🥭 Notable Features 🥭

-- Pastel TTY colors.
-- Changing Colors are easy!
 - Rofi app launcher
 - Simple designs
 - Keybindings widget
 - Waybar as top bar
-- Emacs support
+-
 ## Screenshot

 Main Branch (*Grimy Grove*)